ANNUAL REPORT 2021

 CONSOLIDATED STATEMENT OF CASH FLOWS

-The number of employees (excluding trainees) decreased by 56 to 2 641 in the financial year.
-In addition, 91 (previous year 82) young people are currently with our company as trainees.
-The System Parts segment employed 2 442 people, a decrease of 47 employees.
-While the plants in China and the Czech Republic hired 37 new employees due to new projects, the number of employees at the other locations fell by 84 due to the market downturn.
-The Fineblanking Technology segment had 170 employees at the end of the year (-4 compared to the previous year).
-A total of 30 employees (-4) work in units that are not directly involved in the operating business.
-Feintool had 1 688 employees in Europe at the end of 2019, equal to 64 % of the total workforce, and five fewer than in the previous year.
-Of these, 405 were employed in Switzerland (previous year: 422).
-In the United States, the number of employees fell by 62 to 546 (or 21 % of the total workforce), while in Asia the number increased by ten to 407 (15 %).
+The number of employees (excluding trainees) decreased by 92 to 2 478 in the financial year (previous year: 2 570).
+In addition, 89 young people (previous year: 100) are undergoing vocational training at our companies.
+The System Parts segment had 2 307 employees, which corresponds to a decline of 78 employees.
+The Fineblanking Technology segment had 137 employees at the end of the year (-15 compared to the previous year).
+A total of 34 employees (+1) work in units that are not directly involved in the operating business.
+Feintool had 1 492 employees in Europe at the end of 2021, equal to 60.2 % of the total workforce, and 66 fewer than in the previous year.
+Of these, 331 were employed in Switzerland (previous year: 376).
+In the United States, the number of employees fell by 22 to 533 (equal to a decrease of 21.5 %), while in Asia the number decreased by 5 to 453 (equal to a decline of 18.3 %).